xuchengpeng/hexo-blog/source/_posts/emacs-load-packages.md

   (setq bar 17))
 ```

-Define a marco `after-load` which is compatible with both `with-eval-after-load` and `eval-after-load`.
+Define a macro `after-load` which is compatible with both `with-eval-after-load` and `eval-after-load`.
 ```el
 (if (fboundp 'with-eval-after-load)
     (defalias 'after-load 'with-eval-after-load)